Miko: Traditional training

 The position of a shaman passed from generation to generation, but sometimes someone not directly descended from a shaman went voluntarily into training or was appointed by the village chieftains.
 To achieve this, such a person had to have some potential.
-Several characteristics could be seen as a sign a person was called towards shamanism: neurosis, hallucinations, unusual behavior and hysteria.
-These conditions are still referred to as shamanistic sicknesses.

 To become a shaman, the girl (still at a young age, mostly after the start of the menstruation cycle) had to undergo very intensive training specific to the kuchiyose miko.
 An acknowledged elder shaman, who could be a family member (like an aunt) or a member of the tribe, would teach the girl in training the techniques required to be in control of her trance state.
-This would be done by rituals including washings with cold water, regular purifying, abstinence and the observation of the common taboos like death, illness and blood.
+This would be done through rites including washings with cold water, regular purifying, abstinence and the observation of the common taboos like death, illness and blood.
 She would also study how to communicate with kami and spirits of the deceased, as a medium, by being possessed by those spirits.
 This was achieved by chanting and dancing, thus therefore the girl was taught melodies and intonations that were used in songs, prayers and magical formulas, supported by drum and rattlers.

-Other attributes used for rituals were mirrors (to attract the kami) and swords (katana).
+Other attributes used for rites were mirrors (to attract the kami) and swords (katana).
 She also needed the knowledge of the several names of the kami that were important for her village, as well as their function.
 Finally she learned a secret language, only known by insiders (other shamans of the tribe) and so discovered the secrets of fortune-telling and magical formulas.

 After the training, which could take three to seven years, the girl would get her initiation rite to become a real shaman.
 This mystic ceremony was witnessed by her mentor, other elders and fellow shamans.
 The girl wore a white shroud as a symbol for the end of her previous life.
 The elders began chanting and after a while the girl started to shiver.
 Next, her mentor would ask the girl which kami had possessed her and therefore be the one she would serve.
 As soon as she answered, the mentor would throw a rice cake into her face, causing the girl to faint.
 The elders would bring the girl to a warm bed and keep her warm until she woke up.
 When the whole ordeal was over and the girl had woken up, she was permitted to wear a coloured wedding dress and perform the corresponding tradition of the wedding toast.